Pentagon (South Korean band): 2016: Pentagon Maker, debut with Pentagon and Five Senses and Japanese debut

 On April 26, 2016, Cube Entertainment introduced Pentagon with the trailer, "Come into the World".
 The group's official Twitter, Facebook and Weibo opened on the same day.

 The group participated in South Korean television channel Mnet's reality program, Pentagon Maker, which aired online through Mnet's digital content brand M2.
 The team was based on five categories: vocal or rap, dance, talent, mind, and teamwork.
 Each member was judged individually or as a unit, to determine whether they were suitable to become a member of Pentagon.
 They were set to debut on July 16, 2016.
 By the end of the show, Jinho, Hui, Hongseok, Yeo One, Yuto, Kino, and Wooseok were confirmed as the official members of the group.

 On July 9, Pentagon released the collaboration songs "Young" (produced by Dok2) and "Find Me" (produced by Tiger JK).
 A music video for "Young", featuring members Hui, Yeo One, Kino, Wooseok, and Yuto, was released.
 The group was originally scheduled to host their debut concert on July 23, 2016, at Jamsil Indoor Stadium, but Cube Entertainment delayed the concert and debut date of the group due to internal issues.

 Pentagon made their official debut on October 10, 2016, with 10 members, including the members eliminated from Pentagon Maker, E'Dawn, Shinwon, and Yan An.
 On the same day, Pentagon released their first Korean EP Pentagon comprising seven tracks including the lead single "Gorilla", and held their debut showcase.
 The EP peaked number seven on the Gaon chart and remained top 10 for two consecutive weeks in the Japan's Tower Record Kpop weekly chart.
 On October 24, Shinwon was not able to participate in the promotions due to knee injury.
-On November 4, Cube revealed that Pentagon will be making their official debut in Japan on December 10, 2016.
+On November 4, Cube revealed that Pentagon would be making their official debut in Japan on December 10, 2016.
 On November 7, Pentagon held their first fan signing with an attendance of 100 people.
-Pentagon received the nickname 'King Kongdol' due to their gorilla dance in their debut song 'Gorilla'.
+Pentagon received the nickname "King Kongdol" due to their gorilla dance in their debut song "Gorilla".